 The Plomo Mummy was the first notable frozen mummy discovery of high-altitude child sacrifice by the Incas, a practice called Qhapaq hucha (Quechua qhapaq noble, solemn, principal, mighty, royal, hucha crime, sin, guilt) or Hispanicized Capacocha.

+At 5300 m. on Aconcagua the mummy of a 7-year-old boy sacrificed around 1450 was discovered by hikers in 1985.
+The mummy is very well preserved given the extreme cold and dry conditions.
 Genetic, archaeological and anthropological evidence point to the boy's Peruvian origin: "The Aconcagua boy could have been carried > 2,600 km South from its origins in the Peruvian Andes for sacrifice in the sacred Aconcagua mountain" (see paper).

 The snowy mountain in the background is Cerro el Plomo, the highest peak (5,424 m) visible from Santiago on clear days